 Foot Care Treatments – Joint Implant Surgery

 Joint implant surgery is a leading form of treatment for arthritis, a common condition marked by inflammation of the joints that is often caused by overuse.
-At the Foot, Ankle & Leg Vein Center, Dr. Schoenhaus offers joint implant surgery for the toes and ankles.
+At the Foot, Ankle & Leg Vein Center, Dr. Schoenhaus and Dr. Gold offer joint implant surgery for the toes and ankles.

 Why Joint Implant Surgery?